 As an arranger, Erik has written pieces for a variety of brass ensembles, specializing in works for trombone choir and mixed low brass.
-His arrangements have been commissioned and performed by professional organizations including the Cramer Trombone Choir (Professor Trombone Choir of the International Trombone Festival), Cleveland Trombone Seminar, Interlochen Arts Camp Faculty Brass Ensemble, Nittany Trombone Quartet, St. Louis Low Brass Collective, Washington Trombone Ensemble, Nitzan Haroz [Philadelphia Orchestra], Paul Pollard [Metropolitan Opera Orchestra], as well as collegiate ensembles at: Baylor University, Curtis Institute of Music, Eastman School of Music, Florida State University, Henderson State University, Indiana University of Pennsylvania, Ithaca College, Pennsylvania State University, University of Alabama, University of Colorado-Boulder, University of Florida, and more.
+His arrangements have been commissioned and performed by professional organizations including the Cramer Trombone Choir (Professor Trombone Choir of the International Trombone Festival), Cleveland Trombone Seminar, Interlochen Arts Camp Faculty Brass Ensemble, Nittany Trombone Quartet, St. Louis Low Brass Collective, Washington Trombone Ensemble, Nitzan Haroz [Philadelphia Orchestra], Paul Pollard [Metropolitan Opera Orchestra], as well as collegiate ensembles at: Baylor University, Curtis Institute of Music, Eastman School of Music, Florida State University, Henderson State University, Indiana University of Pennsylvania, Ithaca College, Northwestern University, Pennsylvania State University, University of Alabama, University of Colorado-Boulder, University of Florida, University of Oregon, and more.

 Edwards Instruments - Artist Page